 - Avoid metal objects close to the locators.
 Try getting better accuracy by adding boxing above locators to move them away from items such as metal beams.

 - Try to arrange that you have locators on all sides of a beacon.
 You ideally need locators all around the beacon.
 Accuracy is poor when the angle between beacon and locator is very large.
+This includes outside the perimeter of the locators where the angles get progressively larger.

 - The best, of the order of centimetres, accuracy is obtained when the beacon is close to a locator.
 If accuracy is particularly important, consider dropping the locators down with tall ceilings.
 Don’t drop too far as remember, from the last tip, accuracy is poor when the angle between beacon and locator is very large.